awsdocs/amazon-transcribe-developer-guide/doc_source/limits-guidelines.md

 # Guidelines and quotas<a name="limits-guidelines"></a>

 Amazon Transcribe has several guidelines to follow in order to achieve optimal results\.
 There are also quotas that may impact your transcriptions; some of these can be increased\.
-Refer to the below sections for details\.
+Refer to the following sections for details\.

 ## Supported Regions<a name="transcribe-regions"></a>